silvino00/TutorialDesign/README.md

 * [Bibliography](https://silvino00.github.io/TutorialDesign/#bibliography)

 ### **Introduction**
-As we all now, the first impression that a player has with a game is very important, because it can determine whether the player gets engaged with the game and continue playing or leaves the game due to the lack of persuasion and fun of those first minutes.
+As we all know, the first impression that a player has with a game is very important, because it can determine whether the player gets engaged with the game and continue playing or leaves the game due to the lack of persuasion and fun of those first minutes.
-Tutorials are most of the times the first thing that comes into contact with the player, so they must provide, apart from the main goal of a tutorial, the suficient persuasion, fun and entertainment to maintain the player engaged with the game.
+Tutorials are most of the times the first thing that the player comes into contact with, so they must provide, apart from the main goal of a tutorial, the suficient persuasion, fun and entertainment to maintain the player engaged with the game.

 ### **General problems**
 Before explaining which is the main goal of a tutorial and what it consists of, I think it is important to explain a general problems that happens sometimes.